quansenB/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React aims to make front end development easy.
+It outsources the rendering to the client and the server just provides the data.
+It    enables web apps that are changing their state ften.
+Only the difference is rerendered, which enables quick and feature rich web apps.

 - [ ] What does it mean to _think_ in react?

+THinking in react means, breaking the app down to components, then build a static version of the app and only then implement the state changes and its UI change representations

 - [ ] Describe state.

+State refers to how the app currently is.
+It can be modified and the current display is rendered based on its values.

 - [ ] Describe props.

+Whenever I create a react element I can pass down what is called props.
+I can then use these props in the constructor or elsewhere in th subcomponent.

 ## Project Set Up